Chart Color Schemes

 Merewether features high concentrations of group households, with a fairly typical median household size

-Family households constitute 65.6% of all households, including 29.3% couples with children, 27.8% couples without children, and 7.4% single parent families.
-Non-family households account for the remaining 34.4%, with lone person households at 27.2% and group households comprising 7.1%.
-The median household size is 2.4 people, which aligns with the average in the Rest of NSW.
+Family households comprise 65.6% of all households, including 29.3% couples with children, 27.8% couples without children, and 7.4% single parent families.
+Non-family households make up the remaining 34.4%, with lone person households at 27.2% and group households comprising 7.1%.
+The median household size is 2.4 people, which matches the Regional NSW average.

 Frequently Asked Questions - Households